apache/streampipes-website/docs/04_use-datasets.md

 To download a dataset, open the row action menu, click `Download`, configure the export dialog, and start the export.
 The exact export shape depends on the dialog options, but the operational idea is simple: StreamPipes remains the source of truth while still letting data move into external workflows when required.

+<ScreenshotFigure
+src="/img/2026/dataset-download-data-dialog.png"
+alt="Download Datasets"
+title="Download Datasets"
+caption="Retention rules can archive older data through reusable export-provider settings such as S3-compatible targets."
+/>

+Current export options are CSV, JSON and Microsoft Excel.
+In case you want to export data in Excel format, it is also possible to upload a template that will be used to append data to a formatted spreadsheet.

 ## Configure retention when stored data keeps growing

 Retention is where dataset operation becomes long-term platform operation.
 Machine data often grows continuously, and not every dataset should remain in the active store forever.
 A retention rule lets you decide what should happen to older data after a certain age.